hugo-toha/guides/content/posts/getting-started/theme-update/index.md

     weight: 40
 ---

-### Automate Theme Update

-In this section, we are going to setup a `Dependabot` Github app to automatically update the theme version.
+You might want to keep your site up-to-date with the latest version of theme to enjoy the latest features and fixes.
+In this post, we are going to setup a `Dependabot` Github app to automatically update the theme version.
 The app will check daily if there is any update in the submodules.
-If there is any update, it will create a PR updating to the latest version.
+If it finds any update in the theme, it will create a PR updating your site to the latest theme version.

+### Setup Dependabot

-- At first install `Dependabot`in your account/organization from [here](https://github.com/marketplace/dependabot-preview).
-- Then, enable it in your repository by clicking `Enable Dependabot` button under `Insights > Dependency Graph > Dependabot` settings of your repository.
+At first install `Dependabot`in your account/organization from [here](https://github.com/marketplace/dependabot-preview).
+Then, enable it in your repository by clicking `Enable Dependabot` button under `Insights > Dependency Graph > Dependabot` settings of your repository.
+A screenshot has been given below that is showing the process:

 {{< img src="/posts/getting-started/theme-update/enable_dependabot.png" align="center" >}}

-{{< vs >}}
+{{< vs 2 >}}

-- Now, create a `dependabot.yml` file in the `.github` folder of your repository with the following content:
+Now, create a `dependabot.yml` file in the `.github` folder of your repository with the following content:

 ```yaml
 # Update dependencies